 - each address can optionally store additional data such as ACN, email address, phone, fax, and mobile number.
 These additional details can be accessed and merged into documents via the Variable Prompt functions of I-Deal Docs

-- the common addresses are not stored in globally loaded templates and therefore Word will start faster.
+- the common addresses are not stored in globally loaded templates and will therefore not slow the starting of Word or Outlook.